* Oil trades near strongest levels since mid-2015

 By Sruthi Shankar

-Jan 2 (Reuters) - Wall Street's major indexes were higher on the first trading session of 2018 on Tuesday, driven by gains in technology and consumer discretionary stocks, setting the stage for another robust year for equities.
+Jan 2 (Reuters) - Wall Street's main indexes were higher on Tuesday, the first trading day of the year, buoyed by gains in technology and consumer discretionary stocks.

-Oil prices dipped but hovered near their mid-2015 highs amid large anti-government rallies in major exporter Iran and ongoing supply cuts led by OPEC and Russia.
+Oil prices hovered near their mid-2015 highs on Tuesday amid large anti-government rallies in major exporter Iran and ongoing supply cuts led by OPEC and Russia.

-Gold and copper prices extended their gains, but the greenback began the year on the back foot, with the dollar index slipping to its weakest level since September.
+Gold and copper prices continued their upward march, but the greenback began the year on the back foot, with the dollar index slipping to its weakest level since September.

-Shares of casino operators Wynn Resorts and Melco Resorts & Entertainment were down more than 2 percent after a report showed lower-than-expected rise in Macau gambling revenue in December.
+Shares of casino operators Wynn resorts, Las Vegas Sands and Melco Resorts & Entertainment were down after a report showed lower-than-expected rise in Macau gambling revenue in December.

-Abbott Labs jumped more than 3 percent to a record $59.02 after two brokerages upgraded the company's stock to "overweight".
+Abbott Labs jumped 2.6 percent after JPMorgan and Morgan Stanley upgraded the healthcare company's stock to "overweight".

 Advancing issues outnumbered decliners on the NYSE by 1,938 to 652.
 On the Nasdaq, 1,678 issues rose and 743 fell.